-HCPC Panel chairs are either members of the public or HCPC Registrants.
-All Panel chairs have previous experience of Fitness to Practise (FtP) Hearings and have received HCPC Panel chair training.
+Panel Chairs are either members of the public or HCPC Registrants.
+All Panel Chairs have previous experience of Fitness to Practise (FtP) Hearings or similar and receive regular HCPC Panel chair training.
 Panel chairs oversee a range of independent panels considering fitness to practise allegations.

 If concerns are raised about a HCPC registrant, these are investigated by the HCPC's FTP Department, who may refer the matter to an Investigating Panel.